 Last week’s mid-term elections got me to thinking more than usual about American politics.
 I’ll admit the probability that this particular exercise doesn’t always tend to be productive.
 I don’t mean that it’s not healthy to evaluate the political scene; more like I have a well-founded suspicion that we’ve been here before.
 But it is necessary we understand the dilemma before we can attempt to extricate ourselves out of it.

 The Republicans ruled the day and now are poised to rule the Senate along with the House for the foreseeable future.
-The results of the elections are an obvious voter backlash, indicative of the fatigue and frustration many feel at the current administration and its handling of, well…everything.
+The results of the elections are an obvious voter backlash, indicative of the fatigue and frustration many feel at the current administration.
 And they carried their opinions to the ballot box, which seems like the proper place to deposit it.

 But I’m not really interested in sounding off on the potential benefits of a GOP leadership.
 Nor am I going to spend any time flogging the dead horse of criticism directed at the Obama administration.
 There are those who will defend the latter regardless, and those who will place their trust in the former at any cost.
 How quickly we turn back to what didn’t work before thinking somehow it will be different this time around.
 Someone once said (paraphrased, or course) that this is the definition of insanity.